pchiorean/Indentz/README.md

 Saves each spread of the active document to a separate file.

-If the document name ends with a _separator_ (space/dot/underline/hyphen) followed by a sequence of digits or letters equal to the number of spreads, each saved spread will have the letter corresponding to its index appended to its name – e.g., a document with three spreads named `Document_ABC.indd` will be split into `Document_A.indd`, `Document_B.indd` and `Document_C.indd`.
-If a sequence is not autodetected, the script will prompt you for one.
+When a document name ends with a _separator_ (space, dot, underscore, or hyphen) followed by characters matching the number of spreads, each split file will include the corresponding character in its name.
+For example, `Document_ABC.indd` with three spreads becomes `Document_A.indd`, `Document_B.indd`, and `Document_C.indd`.
+If no sequence is detected, you'll be prompted to provide one.

-_Tip:_ By default the index will be appended at the end, but you can use a `#` in the document name to place the index at that particular position.
+> 🎓 The index is added to the end of the file name by default, but placing a `#` anywhere in the file name determines where the index will appear instead.

 #### **SplitSpreadsByLayers**

-Splits or joins the active document spreads using a list of predefined layers.

-I use it for multi-language documents, so the defaults are **DE**, **FR**, **IT**, but the layers can be layout variants etc.
-Given a spread containing these three layers, the script splits it into three spreads, each containing items from its corresponding layer (the other layers are untouched).
-Given three spreads, the script joins them into one spread, populating the predefined layers with their corresponding items.
+📍 _Suggested shortcut:_ ⌥⌘F7

+Splits one spread into multiple spreads or combines multiple spreads into one, using predefined layers (default: **DE**, **FR**, **IT**).
+When splitting, each new spread contains items from its corresponding layer.
+When joining, items from each spread are distributed into their respective layers in the combined spread.
+Other layers remain unchanged.

-_Note:_ Edit the variable `layers` to customize the predefined layers to your needs.
+> 🎓 Edit the variable `layers.master` to customize the predefined layers to your needs.

-_Suggested shortcut:_ `⌥⌘F7`

 ---